 The 5 Essential E's of an Effective LinkedIn Marketing Strategy

-1. Explore Opportunities
+1. Explore opportunities

-- Use advanced search to find prospects
+- use advanced search to find prospects

-- Go deeper with Boolean search
+- go deeper with Boolean search

-Start by searching your own network by using the advanced search or scrolling through your connection list for ideal prospects.
+Start by searching your network by using the advanced search or scrolling through your connection list for ideal prospects.
 Often, your prospects will be connected to people who will also be good prospects and clients.

-2. Expand Network
+2. Expand network

-- Sending personalized connection requests to prospects
+- send personalized connection requests to prospects

 Important: Your Network = Your Net Worth

 Once you have found a prospect you want to connect with, your next step is to send them a connection request.
-But do NOT just send the default connection request.
+But do NOT send the default connection request.

-3. Engage Connections
+3. Engage connections

 Growing your LinkedIn network is important, but that alone will not generate new leads, clients or sales for you.
-It is imperative that you engage with your connections and prospects in a so you can start to build rapport.
-Engaging with them on LinkedIn helps to get you on their radar.
-Some great ways to engage your new connections include:
+It is imperative you engage with your connections and prospects so you can build rapport with them.
+Engaging with them on LinkedIn helps you get on their radars.

-- Engaging in conversation after connecting through a private message
+- engaging in conversation after connecting through a private message

-- Commenting on their status updates and articles
+- commenting on their status updates and articles

-- Sharing their content when relevant
+- sharing their content when appropriate

 Whatever you do, do NOT include anything sales related in your messages.
 This will turn people off and will not be effective.

-4. Establish Relationships
+4. Establish relationships

-- Show interest in your connections by learning what’s important to them
+- show interest in your connections by learning what’s important to them

-5. Expert Positioning
+5. Expert positioning

-The final step of your LinkedIn marketing strategy involves establishing your authority on your topic, which will significantly build the know, like and trust factor with your connections and prospects.
+The final step of your LinkedIn marketing strategy involves establishing your authority on your topic, which will significantly build up the know, like and trust factor with your connections and prospects.

-So how do you build your authority on your topic?
+How do you build your authority on your topic?
 You do this by:

-- Sharing content consistently
+- sharing content consistently